samyilin/dotfiles/ssh/README.md

 that this works on different architectures and Operating Systems.
 So really, this deserves its own repo, whenever I have time to do so.

-Instead, SSH related cheatsheet/tutorial will be documented in my [cheatsheet](https:///github.com/samyilin/cheatsheets) when I have the time to do some writing.

 ## What is this script about then?

 This is just a wrapper for a ssh+git workflow.
 This script is